kitspace/kitspace/presentations/fosdem2017/presentation.md

 - Available for Chrome and Firefox
 - Takes in tab separated values (the clipboard format of spreadsheet programs)
 - Can load a online BOM
-- Able to add/remove to cart
+- Able to add to and remove from cart
 - Can have a guess at what part you mean
 - Open source (CPAL)
 - About 500 users

+???

 ---
 <img class=fullscreen src=images/meat3.jpg />

+???

+- So this kind of solves one aspect of our goal.
+- We can replicate  purcheses across the globe
+- But it doesn't include the PCB and there is no standard way to package a complete project to be replicated

 ---
 #Kitnic.it